Counselling & Psychology FAQs

 Got another question?

-If you have any other questions about our psychologists and the conditions we treat, please contact us at our East Doncaster, Melbourne clinic by calling (03) 9848 5504 or by email.
+If you have other frequently asked questions that you would like answers to or would like to find out more about our psychologists and the conditions we treat, please contact us at our East Doncaster, Melbourne clinic by calling (03) 9848 5504 or by email.